Lease a Grade 11 Online Kit and get access to all the following Distance Learning courses:

 Sherri Vick previously taught various elementary and junior high grades.
 "I like to look at the picture as a whole—to relate one subject to another so that the child can see how God’s plan fits together.
 I want the child to want to learn, so the lessons have to be fun.
 Hands-on is the best way, so I don’t want the student to just watch, but participate too!
 One of my goals is that, after watching the lessons, your child will continue in the things he has learned and develop lifelong learning skills that he can use both now and in the future."

 Bill Harmon has loved science for as long as he can remember.
 After completing his B.S. in Chemistry, he returned to Florida where he gained experience teaching a variety of subjects: science, math, Latin, and computer courses.
 Now he works as a chemist in the Safety Services Office at BJU, teaches Distance Learning Physics and Algebra, and teaches Chemistry at Bob Jones Academy.
-He is currently pursuing an M.Ed. in Secondary Education.
+He completed an M.Ed. in Secondary Education in 2014.
 He and his wife Mary Ann have two children, Brian and Janette.
 His favorite Bible verse is II Timothy 3:14.

 Dr. Seibert has over 15 years teaching experience in Christian education.
 She has grown up desiring to be a teacher, and she desires to instill in her students a love for learning.
 Her main goal in teaching grammar is to show how English follows a logical pattern.
 God’s Word states that "knowledge is easy unto him that understandeth" (Proverbs 14:6).
 Gaining knowledge is hard when a student does not understand what he is trying to learn.
 Therefore, understanding is the key to gaining knowledge.
 In teaching literature, Dr. Seibert desires to show the beauty of the English language in written form.
 The literary concepts of metaphors, allusions, symbols, etc., increase not only the enjoyment of a written work but also the impact of the message.